-There’s nothing dry about this breakfast cake, with butter and eggs in the batter and juicy cheeries on top, it can’t help but be moist.
+I’ve found that some coffee cakes can be a little dry, but with butter and eggs in the batter and juicy cherries on top, there’s nothing dry about this breakfast cake.
 While I’m calling this a coffee cake, I recently served it for dessert.
 It’s not overly sweet so I like the addition of a simple vanilla glaze on top.

 Normally the best part of a coffee cake is the streusel, so I’m surprised how much I like this fruit version.
 Even my peach coffee cake has streusel!
 I do love cherries so that might be why this is such a favorite in our house.